Who doesn’t love a Quiz, am I right?! Especially one that identifies your dominant personality type!

 Where you do see this is in relationships.
 Good friendships and romantic relationships are often based on polar opposite personality types because one fulfills the needs of the other.

-Expressives help Analyticals to be more outgoing and Drivers help Amiables to get more done, while an Analytical might help an Expressive to be more organized and an Amiable can help a Driver to relax and let things go.
+Expressives help Analyticals to be more outgoing.
+Drivers help Amiables to get more done.
+While an Analytical might help an Expressive to be more organized and an Amiable can help a Driver to relax.

-As you can imagine this can create quite the dynamic in any relationship, on one hand creating a power couple and on the other, two people who drive each other crazy with their wildly different ways of doing and being!
+As you can imagine, this can create quite the dynamic in any relationship, with the potential to create a power couple OR drive each other crazy with their wildly different ways of doing and being!

 Strengths and Weaknesses

-Both Expressives and Drivers see their strengths quickly and identify with them immediately however, they can hardly bear to evaluate their weaknesses.
-One of their greatest faults is their feeling they don’t have any.
+Both Expressives and Drivers see their strengths quickly and identify with them immediately.
+However, they can hardly bear to evaluate their weaknesses.
+One of their greatest faults is their belief that they don’t have any.

-Once you understand your dominant and secondary personality type you can begin to look at the strengths and weaknesses associated with those temperaments and take stock of the key weaknesses and strengths that you possess to harness them to your advantage.
+Once you understand your dominant and secondary personality type you can begin to look at the strengths and weaknesses associated with those temperaments and take stock of which ones you possess to harness them to your advantage.

 How can you use this information?
-Check out my followup post on understanding your personality types and using your knowledge of the strengths and weaknesses associated with each to Get Out of Your Own Way and excel in life!
-And Check out this post all about self-improvement resources for each of the 4 Dominant Personality Types
+Check out my follow-up post on understanding your personality types and using your knowledge of the strengths and weaknesses associated with each to Get Out of Your Own Way and excel in life!
+Plus, check out this post all about self-improvement resources for each of the 4 Dominant Personality Types.